Nancy has over 20 years of experience in the administrative support industry. She is an entrepreneur, writer, mother, friend, and DIYer.

 - Prepare ahead of time.
 Chop fruits and vegetables a couple of days prior to the meal and keep them in baggies or sealed containers.
-Potatoes for cold potato salad, or escalloped potatoes can be boiled the day before.
+Potatoes for cold potato salad or scalloped potatoes can be boiled the day before.
 Deserts, pies, and cookies can be made during the week before the holiday event and frozen or kept in containers.

 - Remember to read the thawing instructions for your turkey, ham, or cut of beef.
 There is nothing so stressful as finding out the large hunk of meat or poultry is still frozen when you go to stick it in the oven at six in the morning, and you were planning on having dinner on the table by two in the afternoon.
 When that happens, you have to punt, pass, or kick, which in my house means boil it!
 You can get it cooked, but it may or may not brown.

-- Other stress reducers include making sure you have enough pots and pans, and serving dishes.
+- Other stress reducers include making sure you have enough pots, pans, and serving dishes.
 Do this early so that if you need to borrow or buy a couple of dishes you have time to get that done.

 Family Conflict During Holidays

 If it is too late for that, and everyone is shouting and picking at one another, don’t be afraid to lay down the law.
-Bang on a pan if you have to, but get everyone’s attention and let them know in no uncertain terms that enough is enough, and they can resume the fight after the holiday, but in this moment the fighting stops immediately.
+Bang on a pan if you have to, but get everyone’s attention and let them know in no uncertain terms that enough is enough—they can resume the fight after the holiday, but in this moment, the fighting stops immediately.

-The quest for the perfect holiday is just that: a quest.
 If you want to reduce your stress level during this time of year, strive not for perfection, but for peace, acceptance, and fun.
-Remember that it isn’t the day, or the amount of money you spend that makes the holiday.
-It is okay to make mistakes.
-If you surround yourself with good and decent people, and take care of the little things, the big things can be taken in stride.
+Remember that it isn’t the day or the amount of money you spend that makes the holiday.
+It is OK to make mistakes.
+If you surround yourself with good and decent people and take care of the little things, the big things can be taken in stride.

 © 2017 Nancy Owens